In The Desert

 Content including photographs are Copyright © 2013 - Present - Don & Linda Gilmore

 At one time or another we've all used USGS topographic maps in the desert.
 They now cost about $8.00 each and the topography detail is excellent.
 Most of the roads trails and POI's (Places of Interest) are noted on the topo maps.
 They are nice as you can carry them with you, even though they are a little bulky.
 Now the government has made these same maps (or most of them anyway) available as a free download.
 We looked at these years ago and decided to revisit them again.
 We are in the process of planning a trip into a remote area in Nevada for the spring and wanted to see just what would be helpful for our trip.

-Philippe Schuler, a photographer from France, and featured HERE on our site took this photo of one of the formations in Little Finland, also known as Hob Goblin in a very remote area in the desert just north of Lake Mead and 26 air miles south of Mesquite, Nevada.
+Philippe Schuler, a photographer from France, whom we featured on our site took this photo of one of the formations in Little Finland, also known as Hob Goblin in a very remote area in the desert just north of Lake Mead and 26 air miles south of Mesquite, Nevada.
 This is a remote area you don't want to venture into without maps.
 This is what got us interested in making a trip into the area.

 Now we know why we want to go into this remote area, but what is the best and safest way to get there?
 And what else do we want to see along the way?
 Just finding this area on a map is an impossible task as it's not yet listed on any map.
 So how did we find it?
 The best resolution of any of the maps on the Internet ( including - Google, Wikimapia, Maps.Google, Bing, and Yahoo) is by far the 3D experience you get in Google Earth.
 Wikimapia is not far behind as it uses Google maps, just not the 3D maps.
 The others just don't have the detail.